Home » Finance » VALife Insurance Program to Replace S-DVI

 Who Qualifies For VALife?

-You may be eligible for VALife if you are 80 or under and have a VA disability rating or if you applied for a VA disability rating before age 81 and received an initial rating after turning 81.
+You may be eligible for VALife if you are 80 or younger and have a VA disability rating.
+Alternatively, if you applied for a VA disability rating before turning 81 and received an initial rating after reaching 81, you may also qualify.

-Those who are 80 or younger have no time limit to apply for VALife, but those who are 81 or older must apply within two years ”of receiving a rating for a new service-connected condition applied for prior to age 81.”
+Those who are 80 or younger have no time limit to apply for VALife.
+However, those who are 81 or older must apply within 2 years of receiving a rating for a new service-connected condition applied for prior to age 81.”

 VALife has a feature that provides limited coverage for the first two years of the plan and full coverage after that.
 If the veteran dies before the two initial years have passed, the beneficiaries receive their premiums back plus interest.
 The full coverage amount is paid if the veteran dies after the 2-year initial period.

 Why the two-year “introductory” period?
-According to the VA, this is meant to justify eliminating a medical exam or medical requirements for signing up.
+According to the VA, this is intended to justify eliminating a medical exam or medical requirements for enlisting.

 Which Disability Ratings Make Me Eligible For VALife?